bigolu/ru-coursework/README.md

 # ru-coursework
-All my coursework from Rutgers University
+All my computer science coursework from Rutgers University.